 Translation: Please make sure not to forget your belongings.

-Understanding the announcements on trains and stations in Japan not only enhances your travel experience but also provides an opportunity to immerse yourself in Japanese culture.
-The precision and care for passengers demonstrate how the little details make all the difference.
-Next time you're on a Japanese train, pay attention to the announcements – you might learn something new at every stop!
+Understanding the announcements on trains and at stations in Japan not only enhances your travel experience but also provides an opportunity to immerse yourself in Japanese culture.
+The precision and care for passengers show how the little details make all the difference.
+The next time you are on a Japanese train, pay attention to the announcements – you might learn something new at every stop!